-Value and exchange rates of the Swiss franc
+Value and exchange

-In December 2014, the SNB introduced a negative interest rate on bank deposits in order to support its franc ceiling, but it had a negative effect on the markets.
+In December 2014, the Swiss National Bank (SNB) introduced a negative interest rate on bank deposits in order to support its franc ceiling, but it had a negative effect on the markets.
 It abandoned the ceiling altogether in January 2015.
-This saw the franc rising in value against the euro by as much as 30% almost immediately, but part of the increase reversed quickly.
+This saw the franc rise in value against the euro by as much as 30% almost immediately, but part of the increase reversed quickly.
 By the end of the day, when the SNB announced its decision to do away with the ceiling, the franc gained more than 20% against the US dollar as well as the euro.
 The SNB also lowered interest rates, requiring investors to pay more in the form of fees to keep their money in Swiss bank accounts.

 The table below shows how the Swiss franc has performed against some other popular currencies.